Scholarships

 Winifred R. Reynolds Educational Scholarship

-The Winifred R. Reynolds Educational Scholarship was created to support students pursuing graduate degrees focused on early childhood education (ECE).
+The Winifred R. Reynolds Education Scholarship was created to support students pursuing graduate degrees focused on early childhood education (ECE).
 Scholarships of varying amounts are awarded to students pursuing graduate degrees in Early Childhood Education, Child Development, or an equivalent field with coursework focused specifically on ECE.

 Eligibility

-- Enrolled or planning to enroll in a master’s or doctorate level program in Early Childhood Education, Child Development, Educational Psychology, or an equivalent program with coursework primarily focusing on early childhood education
+• Enrolled or planning to enroll in a master’s or doctorate level program in Early Childhood Education, Child Development, Educational Psychology, or an equivalent program with coursework primarily focusing on early childhood education

-- Have financial need
+• Demonstrate financial need

-- Have a cumulative G.P.A. of 3.5 or higher for all graduate level work that has been completed (students who are just starting their graduate work should have a strong undergraduate academic record)
+• Have a cumulative G.P.A. of 3.5 or higher for all graduate-level work that has been completed (students who are just starting their graduate work should have a strong undergraduate academic record)

-Questions: Contact Charmaine Brown at cbrown@denverfoundation.org or via phone at 303.996.7328.
+Questions: Contact Adelita Aguirre at aaguirre@denverfoundation.org or via phone at 303.951.9565

 More information about the Winifred R. Reynolds Educational Scholarship